AF-1 / lms-dynamicplaylists

 Dynamic Playlists

-This plugin1 lets you play continuous music mixes based on selection criteria defined in so-called dynamic playlists.
+This plugin1 lets you play continuous music mixes based on selection criteria defined in so-called dynamic playlists (smart playlists).

 Dynamic Playlists will keep adding small batches of tracks in random order to your current playlist (complete albums can be added in album order).
 It comes with a collection of built-in, ready-to-use dynamic playlists to get you started.
-At some point you'll probably want to create a dynamic playlist that's tailored to your very specific needs because the built-in dynamic playlists cannot cover all possible use cases.
+Since the built-in dynamic playlists cannot cover all possible use cases, you'll probably want to create a dynamic playlist that's tailored to your very specific needs at some point using Dynamic Playlist Creator or a file with SQLite statements (see FAQ).

 ⬅️ Back to the list of all plugins